-Another email.
-Yes, another email about the illnesses going around your kids’ school.
+Another note.
+Yes, another note about the sicknesses going around your kids’ school.
 Bronchitis.
 Strep.
 Influenza.
 RSV.
 Just reading the words is enough to send mamas and dadas into a panic.
-The CDC announced that RSV leads to an average of 57,527 hospitalizations among children under five each year in the United States.
-So what do you do to help make sure your family is safe?
+The CDC announced that RSV leads to an average of 57,527 hospitalizations among kids five and under each year in the United States.
+So what do you do to help keep your family safe?

 Understand Indoor Air Pollution

-- Pollutant sources (cleaning agents, inadequately maintained or unclean heating and cooling or humidification systems, cigarette smoke, etc)
+- Pollutants (cleaning agents, inadequately maintained or dirty heating and cooling or humidification devises, cigarette smoke, etc)

 Luckily, you have options.